-The kernel-based service manager is invoked once every 10mS from a Linux timer queue, to monitor the CPU allocations of the three CPU-bound processes.
-Similarly, the upcall-based service manager is invoked once every 10mS by upcall events triggered from a timer bottom half.
-Corresponding handler functions in each case adjust the timeslice of the three process as necessary, using the same PID controller described in prior experiments [25].
-A guard function allows a process's timeslice to increase as long as its average CPU usage, measured over twice its period, is not above the target utilization.
+The kernel-based service manager was invoked once every 10 ms from a Linux timer queue, to monitor the CPU allocations of the three CPU-bound processes.
+Similarly, the upcall-based service manager was invoked once every 10 ms by upcall events triggered from a timer bottom half.
+Corresponding handler functions in each case adjusted the timeslice of the three processes as necessary, using the same PID controller described in prior experiments [West and Gloudon 2002].
+Figure 6 shows the pseudocode for monitor and handler extensions created on behalf of all application processes.
+In the case of ULS-based monitor and handler functions, appropriate POSIX-compliant system calls were made to adjust priorities and timeslices of the affected application processes.
+A guard function, as shown in Figure 7 allowed a process's timeslice to increase as long